MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 ### Required luis:build parameters

-- `in`: The directory that will be searched for `.lu` files.
+- `--in`: The directory that will be searched for `.lu` files.
-- `out`: The directory to save output files to.
+- `--out`: The directory to save output files to.
-- `botName`: The name of your bot.
+- `--botName`: The name of your bot.
 This will be used as the prefix for the name of the LUIS applications generated.
-- `authoringKey`: This is the subscriptionKey.
+- `--authoringKey`: This is the subscriptionKey.
-- `region`: This defines the region to publish your LUIS applications.
+- `--region`: This defines the region to publish your LUIS applications.

 For information on the additional options, see [bf luis:build][bf-luisbuild] in the BF CLI readme.